Book of Potions

-Book of Potions (or Wonderbook: Book of Potions) is an augmented reality video game developed by London Studio in conjunction with J. K. Rowling and Warner Bros.
-Interactive Entertainment as a companion to the Harry Potter series and as a follow-up to the Wonderbook's debut title, Book of Spells.
-It was released in Europe on 15 November 2013 and North America on 12 November 2013, alongside Diggs Nightcrawler and Walking with Dinosaurs.
+Book of Potions (or Wonderbook: Book of Potions) is a 2013 augmented reality game developed by London Studio and published by Sony Computer Entertainment for the PlayStation 3.
+It is a companion to the Harry Potter series and serves as a follow-up to the Wonderbook's debut title, Book of Spells (2012).
+It was released in North America on 12 November 2013 and Europe on 15 November 2013, alongside Diggs Nightcrawler and Walking with Dinosaurs.

 Story

 The Book of Potions was written somewhen in the 16th century by Zygmunt Budge, an exceptionally talented potioneer who, after leaving Hogwarts at the age of 14, moved to the Outer Hebridean island of Hermetray where he lived alone, continuing his potioneering studies.

 Approximately 500 years after his death, a Hogwarts student somehow comes into possession of the Book of Potions, finding that some of Zygmunt's personality lives on within its pages.
 Under his tutelage, the student begins their ascent to potioneering mastery.
 After successfully brewing an introductory boil-curing potion for Zygmunt's house elf, the student finds that they have somehow been entered into the Wizarding Schools Potions Championship, a septennial contest between students from magic schools across the globe.

 With Zygmunt's help, the student brews various potions to overcome the obstacles standing between them and the Golden Cauldron, which, after brewing and imbibing Zygmunt's self-proclaimed finest work, Felix Felicis, they successfully obtain.
 Having done so, the student earns the right to use the cauldron to brew a new potion all their own.
 After finding some exceptionally rare ingredients, the student brews a potion which is revealed to be the "Potion of All Potential", which enables its drinker to reach their highest capability.

 Zygmunt initially comes off as warped and slightly mad, thinking of little but the Golden Cauldron, but, as the student's potioneering skills improve, he finds himself warming to them, eventually revealing exactly why he left Hogwarts: as a student, Zygmunt asked the headmaster if he could enter the Wizarding Schools Potions Championship despite being three years below the minimum age for entry, but he was denied, being told that it was too dangerous.
 Unable to accept this, Zygmunt immediately left the school in protest, which disabled him from entering the Championship even once he had come of age.

 Once the student wins the golden cauldron, Zygmunt's spirit finds itself at peace, and he congratulates them wholeheartedly for both obtaining it and brewing the Potion of All Potential.
 Saying that he'll no longer cause trouble for anyone else, he leaves the student to meet their "adoring public".